DanSyor/NUS3BANK-Editor/README.md

 ### Troubleshooting
 Be sure to grab the latest version, for now download links are posted on the [GBATemp Thread](http://gbatemp.net/threads/easy-nus3bank-editor-with-gui.426370/) by BlueDan as BDS.
+Future releases will be available on [Github](https://github.com/DanSyor/NUS3BANK-Editor/releases).
+You can try downloading the zip for the master branch on the [main page for the Github project](https://github.com/DanSyor/NUS3BANK-Editor) between releases.

 You may want to check the latest pages in case any specific hotfix was posted.